RFA Petroleum

 10 December 1917 Fireman H Young discharged to DQ's - reason and duration not shown.
 He had signed on on the 22 May 1917.

-18 March 1918 Pumpman George Henry Saunders, aged 29, MMR 563369 discharged dead.
-He is buried in Portland (St. George) Portland, Dorset
+18 March 1918 Pumpman George Henry Saunders, aged 29, MMR 563369 discharged dead - illness.
+He died in King Georges Hospital, London and is buried in Portland (St. George) Portland, Dorset

 1 April 1918 Assistant Steward Eric G Smith MMR 520386 and Fireman John Collison MMR 878075 both logged as deserted the ship.
 Smith had signed on on the 20 January 1918 while Collison had signed on on 22 November 1916 as a Stoker.
 He had been promoted Fireman on 14 November 1917

-18 April 1918 at Greenock RFA Petrella alongside to receive bunkers
+18 April 1918 at Greenock RFA PETRELLA alongside to receive bunkers

 22 December 1918 Leading Fireman J H Wilson MMR 873285 logged as deserting the ship.
-He had signed on on the 29 May 1918.
+He had signed on on the 29 May 1918

 14 January 1919 Ordinary Seamen H Long MMR 872951 and F Tiplady MMR 947217 both logged as deserting the ship.
 They had both signed on on 25 June 1918.